 Blue Mountain College offers a choice of residences for students.
-All residences are designed to accommodate two students in each room.
 Each resident must furnish bed linens, pillows, and bath linens.
 Major electrical appliances may not be used in individual student rooms.
-Each resident student is provided a copy of the BlueBook, which is a guide to campus living at the College.
-Rules that govern on-campus student residences and the housing appeal process which are more specific are printed in the student handbook found on the BMC Web site at www.bmc.edu.
+Rules that govern on-campus student residences and the housing appeal process which are more specific are printed in the student handbook and in student policies found on the BMC Web site at www.bmc.edu.